-The customer is the king - or queen, if you will.
-We all know this, but many of us forget it when it comes to developing and executing strategy in practice.
+The customer is king - or queen, if you will.
+We all know this, but many of us forget it when it comes to creating and executing strategy.

 It's on the first page of the business handbook.
-Yet it's sometimes forgotten when companies are developing and executing strategy: the needs of the customer.
+Yet it's sometimes forgotten when companies need to create and execute strategy: customer needs.

-It's strange, really.
-Because every business or business leader I know knows that the customer's needs, experience and satisfaction determine the future of the business.
-So why do we sometimes forget the customer perspective?
+Actually, it's strange.
+Because every company or business leader I know knows that the customer's needs, experience and satisfaction determine the future of the company.
+So why do we sometimes forget the customer perspective anyway?

 In my experience, there are several explanations.

-• Firstly, it's rarely about sloppiness.
+- Firstly, it's rarely about sloppiness.
 Quite the opposite, in fact.
-A lack of customer focus often occurs because executives, entrepreneurs or business owners get so caught up in their great product that they forget to ask if everything about that product is in demand.
+A lack of customer focus often arises because managers, entrepreneurs or business owners are so focused on their great product that they forget to ask if everything about that product is in demand.

-• Secondly, it's about the company not knowing enough about the customer and not involving the customer in the company's development.
-This means that the company's development is based on assumptions, hunches or anecdotal references that are not rooted in the customer.
+- Secondly, the company doesn't know enough about the customer and doesn't involve the customer in the company's development.
+This means that the company's development is based on assumptions, hunches or anecdotal references without anchoring in the customer.

-• Thirdly, some companies want to sell a product created from a need that the customer didn't even know they had.
-Here it can be particularly difficult to hit the bulls eye, because you have to know the customer better than they know themselves.
+- Thirdly, some companies have a desire to sell a product based on a need that the customer didn't yet know he or she had.
+It can be particularly difficult to hit the bull's eye here, because you have to know the customer better than they know themselves.
 And at the same time have an eye for future needs and global trends.

-Like all strategy work, customer-centric strategy work is about structure.
+Customer-centric strategy work - like all strategy work - is about structure.
 If we work chaotically, the result will be chaotic.

-Remember, it's your customers who will determine the future of your business.
+Remember, it's your customers who will determine whether your business exists in the future.

 Sanne Markwall